 Some external biofilm, namely chronic wounds and dental plaque, can be manually removed.
 Because of their inaccessibility and heightened resistance to certain antibiotic combinations and dosages, internal biofilm are more difficult to eradicate.

 Biofilm bacteria are a part of what is known as the Th1 bacterial pathogens, which according to the Marshall Pathogenesis, collectively cause chronic disease.
 The Marshall ProtocolA curative medical treatment for chronic inflammatory disease.
-Based on the Marshall Pathogenesis. targets the Th1 pathogens, in part, through the use of pulsed low dosesAdministration of an antibiotic periodically such as every 48 hours and in amounts small enough that the immunosuppressive effects of the antibiotics are minimized. of antibiotics, because they limit the growth of “persister cells.”
+Based on the Marshall Pathogenesis. targets the Th1 pathogensThe community of bacterial pathogens which cause chronic inflammatory disease - one which almost certainly includes multiple species and bacterial forms., in part, through the use of pulsed low doses of antibiotics, because they limit the growth of “persister cells.”

 Chronic diseases manifest in patients and within patient populations with a high degree of variability.
 Some people have five chronic diseases, and others have one.
 Some patients experience symptoms of disease early in life while others not until they are very old.
 According to the Marshall Pathogenesis, this variability can be attributed to several factors.

-Over the course of a lifetime, patients pick up the approximately 90 trillion bacteria to which they play host.25 Each person's unique microbiota is referred to as their “pea soup.”
+Over the course of a lifetime, patients pick up the approximately 90 trillion bacteria to which they play host.47) While some researchers refer to each person's unique microbiota as an individual's “pathogen burden” and other terms,48) 49) we have referred to it as a person's “pea soupThe unique combination of bacterial pathogens (and co-mingling of bacterial genes) which accounts for each individual’s disease presentation..”
 In everyday language, the term pea soup is otherwise used to refer to a dense fog – an apt metaphor for the human microbiota.
 The promiscuity with which bacteria exchange DNA as well as the sheer number of bacteria to which any given person plays host are both factors which severely limit researchers' ability to accurately predict species-species and species-disease interactions.

-The process by which a person accumulates the bacteria which drive disease is known as “successive infectionAn infectious cascade of pathogens in which initial infectious agents slow the immune response and make it easier for subsequent infections to proliferate..”
-Successive infection is the process by which an infectious cascade of pathogens slow the immune response and allow for subsequent infections to proliferate.
-In patients sick with the Th1 diseases, successive infection is ongoing and has additive properties: generally speaking, the more sick people are, the more sick they tend to become.
+The process by which a person accumulates the bacteria which drive disease is known as “successive infection.”
+In successive infection, an infectious cascade of pathogens slow the immune response and allow for subsequent infections to proliferate, resulting in dysbiosis (microbial imbalances).
+In patients sick with chronic inflammatory diseases, successive infection is ongoing and has additive properties: generally speaking, the more sick people are, the more sick they tend to become.
 Like a person's pea soup, the process by which a person accumulates additional bacteria via successive infection has an inherent variability to it.

-Traditionally, bacteria have been understood to:26 27
+Traditionally, bacteria have been understood to:50) 51)

 Recent analyses of bacterial DNA have revealed that these assumptions are misplaced.
-To a much greater extent than ever anticipated, bacteria rapidly and frequently share their DNA with their fellow prokaryotes – even distantly related bacteria – through a process called horizontal gene transfer.28 Other processes such as homologous recombination further muddle any kind of genomic coherence.29 As a result the diversity and variability among bacteria are much greater than anticipated.
+To a much greater extent than ever anticipated, bacteria rapidly and frequently share their DNA with their fellow prokaryotes – even distantly related bacteria – through a process called horizontal gene transfer.52) Other processes such as homologous recombination further muddle any kind of genomic coherence.53) As a result the diversity and variability among bacteria are much greater than anticipated.

 There's no single such thing as a microbial species.
 There's too much diversity in the range of biological collections that we might call species.
 Recognizing the variability between different groups, we'll probably abandon the notion of there being a single cutoff in terms of species definition….
 The species concept is doomed to radical irrelevance because we don't actually need it any more.
 Metagenomics will come in and shift the paradigm for it….
 More [novel] organisms are created through [genetic] recombination than through mutation.